StrubleI/StrubleI/README.md

 # 🎮 Hi, I go by Iván:
-  I’m a passionate game developer skilled in both Unreal Engine 5 and Unity 🕹️
+  I’m a passionate game developer and project manager skilled in both Unreal Engine 5 and Unity 🕹️

   With experience in these powerful engines, I enjoy crafting immersive, dynamic, and visually compelling projects that push the boundaries of what's possible in gaming <br><br>Beyond my primary work, I take on side projects to sharpen my skills and explore new ideas as a C++ programmer.
 You will find some of them here! <br><br>  I’m always open to collaboration and love connecting with fellow developers.
 Let’s create something amazing together! ✨